magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.IMLMediaPlayer.md

 ### int GetPositionMilliseconds {#int-getpositionmilliseconds}

-Gets the current position of the video in milliseconds.
+Gets the current position of the video in milliseconds

 ```csharp
 public int GetPositionMilliseconds()